Almost every single time I share a cup of coffee on my Instagram stories (or anywhere really), people ask how I drink my coffee.

 I drink my coffee with a lot of milk (vs. a splash of cream), so technically it’s almost like a Cafe Au Lait.
 I drink it this way so the coffee is not too strong on my stomach first thing in the morning.
 What I don’t care about are the amount of calories, but instead taste, comfort, and what is the best way of preparing the coffee for me (and my own healing journey).

 Sometimes, although rarely, I skip this one.
-But almost always these days, I put a little Monkfruit in my coffee.
+But almost always these days, I put a little Monkfruit (use code AGUTSYGIRL at checkout for special savings) in my coffee.
 On occasion, I’ll use honey, but I never, ever use Stevia anymore.
 In fact, I really hate the Stevia aftertaste so besides the fact that Stevia flares my acne, I simply think it’s gross now.

-Depending on the day and what I have on hand, here are other things I use to replace both the milk and sweetener:
+Depending on the day and what I have on hand, here are other things I add to my coffee:

 The reason these two things are under “other” is not because I wouldn’t use them daily, but instead because I think they are best added to coffee when you can place in a Magic Bullet to blend for full frothiness.
 I am up each morning by 4:30 am and there is no way I’m turning a blender on to wake the whole house up.
 You feel me on that one?!